annaei/annaei.github.io/README.md

 ## Anna Maria Eilertsen

 Hi!
-I am a PhD student at the [University of Bergen](http://www.uib.no/en)'s [department of computer science](http://www.uib.no/en/ii), in the programming languages research group.
+I am a Ph.D. student at the [University of Bergen](http://www.uib.no/en)'s [department of computer science](http://www.uib.no/en/ii), in the programming languages research group.
 My advisors are [Anya Bagge](https://www.ii.uib.no/~anya/) and [Gail Murphy](https://www.cs.ubc.ca/people/gail-murphy).

-I am passionate about making humans better at programming, through education, tools and language design.
-By designing tools and languages that abstracts both lower-level instructions and developer's intuitive thinking-blocks, we fight against the inherent complexity of software.
+I am passionate about making humans better at programming through education, tools, and language design.
+By designing tools and languages that abstract both lower-level instructions and developer's intuitive thinking-blocks, we fight against the inherent complexity of software.

 I am curious about how developers use and understand software languages and language-related tools.
-After doing my master's thesis on refactoring correctness, I became interested in bridging the gap between formal requirements and usability in reafactoring tools.
+After doing my master's thesis on refactoring correctness, I became interested in bridging the gap between formal requirements and usability in refactoring tools.

 Currently, I am on a research stay with Dr. Gail Murphy at UBC, Vancouver BC.
-Under Muprhy's supervision I perform user studies of developers to learn how they use, underuse and misuse, refactoring tools.
+Under Murphy's supervision, I perform user studies of developers to learn how they use, underuse and misuse, refactoring tools.
 I also scrape repositories for 'real' refactorings and study how they compare to tool refactorings.

 I also have started and contributed to initiatives that increase diversity among computer science students.
 I am interested in challenges and solutions related to genders and inclusive culture in software engineering.